zouzias/qlocktwo-angular/README.md

 ## See also

 * A project for generating letter grids: [Qlocktwo-grid-generator](https://github.com/zouzias/qlocktwo-grid-generator.git)
-* Deploy application to heroku, [qlocktwo-angular-deploy](https://github.com/zouzias/qlocktwo-angular-deploy)
+* Deploy application to heroku: [qlocktwo-angular-deploy](https://github.com/zouzias/qlocktwo-angular-deploy)